twilio/twilio-verify-for-react-native/README.md

 ## Running the Sample app

-Install the packages in the `react-native-twilio-verify` project
+Install the packages in the `twilio-verify-for-react-native` project

 ```sh
 yarn install